-Also, your benefit will increase a certain percentage from the time you reach full retirement age, until you start receiving benefits, or until you reach age 70.
-The percentage varies depending on your year of birth.
-For example, if you were born in 1943 or later, we'll add 8% to your benefit for each full year you delay receiving Social Security benefits beyond your full retirement age.
+Also, your benefit will increase from the time you reach full retirement age, until you start to receive benefits, or until you reach age 70.
+We'll add 8% to your benefit for each full year you delay receiving Social Security benefits beyond full retirement age.

-NOTE: You should sign up for Medicare 3 months before your 65th birthday, even if you haven't started receiving retirement benefits yet.
+NOTE: You should sign up for Medicare three months before your 65th birthday, even if you haven't started receiving retirement benefits yet.
 In some circumstances, medical insurance costs more if you delay applying for it.
-You can find more information in the "A word about Medicare" section.
+You can find more information in the "A word about Medicare" section below.